Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - Cash-out refinance: you replace your existing mortgage with a new, larger one and pocket the difference.

-- Renovation loan: a mortgage that finances the home plus improvements, underwritten partly on the home’s after-completion value.
+- Renovation loan: a mortgage that finances the home plus improvements, underwritten partly on the home’s after-completion (finished) value.

 1. Cash